Vaishnavi-cyber-blip/Sentiment.api/README.md

 As in web applications, user input is sent to the server in the form of an HTTP request.
 We have used POST request in this application.

 #### Loading the pickled predictor:
 Once we have preprocessed the user input, we can load the serialized sentiment analysis model from the file using the 'pickle.load()' function.
-This will restore the original object that allows us to make predictions using the model.
+This will restore the original object and allows us to make predictions using the model.

 #### jsonify our predictions and send the response back:
-The jsonify() function is used to convert the results into a JSON format that can be sent back to the user as an HTTP response.
+The 'jsonify()' function is used to convert the results into a JSON format that can be sent back to the user as an HTTP response.

 ## Testing and Deployment of API (Usage of tools)

 ### Testing using Postman
 Postman is a popular tool for testing APIs.
 It allows you to send HTTP requests to a server and view the responses.
-You can use Postman to test your Flask application by sending requests to the application's endpoints and checking the responses.
+You can use Postman to test your Flask application by sending requests to the application's endpoints and checking the responses. https://render.com/

 ### Deployment using Render
 'Render' is a cloud platform for deploying web applications.
 It supports a variety of web frameworks, including Flask.
 Deploying a Flask application using Render is simple and free with basic services.

+## Building Android Application
+Our final step is integration of our API into our url.